chpmrc/graphene-validator/README.md

 Field level errors also provide a `path` field that helps the client determine which slice of input is invalid, useful for rich forms and field highlighting on the UI.

 Custom errors can be defined (e.g. `NotInRange` with `min` and `max`) to inform the clients of potential constraints on the input itself.
 It also supports recursive validation so that you can use nested `InputField`s and validation will be run all the way down to the scalars.

+Note that verbose messages aren't supported because I strongly believe those should be handled on the client (together with localization).

 ## Usage